Our Class Teacher for year 1 and year 2 is Mrs Sim and is supported by Mrs Featherstone

 Throughout your child’s time in Class 2, we will cover a range of text types/ genres of writing, including: stories, recounts, non-chronological reports and poems.
 We will also focus on developing your child’s understanding of English grammar, punctuation and spelling to support the children as they prepare for their Year 2 SATs.
 Our class will continue to have weekly spellings to practise at home, which will be tested on Fridays.

 Each child will be given a reading book to read at home each night and then read to an adult in school.
-The children will also be able to take home a library book of their choice every Friday.
 In guided reading we will be concentrating on improving our understanding of a range of different genres, by reading a variety of fiction and non-fiction texts and answering questions on topics such as: the author’s use of language, text structure and authors’ viewpoints.

 During Year 1 and 2 we spend a lot of time learning the basics.
 This includes mental recall of facts such as times tables and their corresponding division facts, doubles and halves and number bonds.
 In addition to this, we will also be covering topics such as addition, subtraction, multiplication and division, shape, position and measurement.
-Year 2 children have a weekly mental maths tests every Friday to develop our mental calculation and recall skills.
-Children will be given numeracy homework once a week to revise skills taught in school.
+Children will be given numeracy homework once a week to develop times tables skills.

 Our school year is divided into 3 terms.
 Each term we have a range of different topics to cover in the rest of the curriculum areas, and we will share these with you in the class newsletter which we circulate each term.
 We aim to develop inquisitive and independent learners, and encourage children to find things out for themselves.
 Our other curriculum subjects are: History, Geography, Design and Technology, Art, Computing, PSHCE, R.E, P.E, Music and Science.